Stock market today: Wall Street falls on double dose of disappointing economic data, as Meta sinks

 The yield on the 10-year Treasury rose to 4.70% from 4.66% just before the report and from 4.65% late Wednesday.

 Traders are largely betting on the possibility of just one or maybe two cuts to interest rates this year by the Fed, if any, according to data from CME Group.
-They came into the year forecasting six or more after inflation cooled notably into the end of 2023.
+They came into the year forecasting six or more.
 A string of reports this year showing inflation remaining hotter than forecast has crushed those expectations.

-Top officials themselves have said they could hold the Fed's main interest rate high for a while before lowering it from its strictest level since 2001.
-High interest rates slow the overall economy and hurt prices for investments, but cuts could help inflation reaccelerate.
+Top Fed officials have said they could hold its main interest rate for a while at its highest level since 2001.
+High rates slow the overall economy and hurt prices for investments, while cuts could help inflation reaccelerate.

 That puts more pressure is on companies to deliver bigger profits.

-IBM fell 8.6% even though it also reported stronger profit than expected.
-Its revenue likewise failed to meet analysts' forecasts, as it said it was buying HashiCorp in a deal valuing the multi-cloud infrastructure automation company at $6.4 billion.

-On the winning side was Carrier Global, which rose 8.7% after reporting stronger earnings than expected.
-It was able to wring more operating profit out of each $1 in revenue.
+On the winning side was Chipotle Mexican Grill, which rose 6.3% after reporting stronger profit and revenue than analysts expected.
+It said its braised beef barbacoa and chicken al pastor generated more sales.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.